plasserrezuber/soutien_bioinfo/BOUGUENNEC/bin/README.md

 ### CLARI-TE_ sh

-A shell pipeline for TE annotation working on HPC cluster (slurm) with job dependencies + job-array and using RepeatMasker and ClariTE tools.
+CLARI-TE_sh is a shell pipeline for TE annotation working on HPC cluster and using RepeatMasker and ClariTE tools.
+Calculs are parallelized in this pipeline and executed on a HPC cluster with SLURM that will schedules job-array submissions.
+This pipeline is launched with a master script, that launches itself two sub scripts that are linked by dependencies.
+During the workflow, some bash tests and logs permits to control if all expected files are produced, with the ad hoc format for gff3.

 ### CLARI-TE_ smk